haskell/hackage-security/README.md

   (`Foo-1.0-rev1.cabal`), but in the tarball these entries actually _overwrite_ each other (they all have the same filename).
 We need to define precisely how we deal with this.

+* The threshold for Hackage trustees should probably be set to 1, but we might want to be able to override this for specific more sensitive packages; indeed, for some packages we may want to disable trustee signing completely.
+If we want that, we might want to some sort 'priority' scheme for delegation rules;
+  the TUF spec mentions that this might be desirable but does not make any specific recommendations.